 Ilka is envied for her impeccable taste in music and cheese.

-Pravash Bista is our new member from Nepal.
-He is currently studying B.Sc physics at Johannes Gutenberg universität Mainz.
+Pravash Bista is our best friend from Nepal.
 Since August 2018, he has been working as a research assistant in Stefan Weber's group and has finished his Bachelor thesis in the nanoscale degradation of perovskite thin films in Spring 2019.
 Since spring 2020 he is doing his Master thesis on slide electrification of water droplets on hydrophobic surfaces.

 Besides studies, he is also a good table tennis player and tries to spend most of his free time with his friends.
 Singing and traveling are some of his hobbies.

-Niklas did his bachelor thesis on numerical simulations of ion dynamics in perovskite solar cells.
+Niklas (II) finished his bachelor thesis on numerical simulations of ion dynamics in perovskite solar cells in 2017.

-Niklas did his bachelor thesis on open- and closed loop Kelvin probe force mciroscopy in the Weber group in 2016.
+Niklas (I) finished his bachelor thesis on open- and closed loop Kelvin probe force mciroscopy in 2016.

-Stanislav did his bachelor thesis on self-organizing nano-catarpillar structures in the Weber group in 2015.
+Stanislav did his bachelor thesis on self-organizing nano-catarpillar structures in 2015.